 Does Your School Need a Doctor?
 3 Key Ingredients for a Healthy School

-Every year I conduct about 40 school site visits as I begin my Enrollment Catalyst Program.
+Every year I conduct about 30 school site visits or work virtually with teams as I begin my Enrollment Catalyst Program.
 This site visit includes focus groups with key constituents and meetings with the enrollment and marketing team.
 In addition, I also conduct a comprehensive parent survey.
 This survey gives me a snapshot view of the school and it is key in identifying the school’s overall health.

 In my experience, I look for three critical indicators to assess the overall health of a school.
 All three of these indicators are closely related.